davisanc/AzureSecurityLabs/README.md

     az network nsg rule create --name AllowFromSQL --nsg-name SQL-NSG --priority 120 --resource-group <resource-group-name> --description "Allow all intra SQL traffic within the Database Tier" --access Allow --direction Inbound --source-address-prefix 10.0.3.0/24 --source-port-ranges * --protocol * --destination-address-prefix * --destination-port-ranges *
     ```

 4. Allow RDP access from the Jump Box.

     Allowing RDP traffic on the RDP port (3389) from the Jump Box lets remote administrators connect to the database servers from the Jump Box.
-By only specifying the RDP port, users of the Jump Box will not be able to connect via any other method, port or protocol.
+By only specifying the RDP port, users of the Jump Box will not be able to connect to these servers via any other method, port or protocol.

     Use the management subnet range 10.0.0.128/25 as the source:

     ```
-    az network nsg rule create --name AllowRDPFromJB --nsg-name SQL-NSG --priority 130 --resource-group <resource-group-name> --description "Allow RDP traffic from the Jump Box" --access Allow --direction Inbound --source-address-prefix 10.0.128.0/25 --source-port-ranges * --protocol TCP --destination-address-prefix * --destination-port-ranges 3389
+    az network nsg rule create --name AllowRDPFromJB --nsg-name SQL-NSG --priority 130 --resource-group <resource-group-name> --description "Allow RDP traffic from the Jump Box" --access Allow --direction Inbound --source-address-prefix 10.0.0.128/25 --source-port-ranges * --protocol TCP --destination-address-prefix * --destination-port-ranges 3389
     ```

 5. Deny all other inbound traffic from the VNet.

     Now we have set up the base access requirements, we need to block all other traffic from within the VNet.
 Instead of a source address, we can use the **VirtualNetwork** tag in the rule: